 Author: Calum McCrae

-Calum is a law graduate presently working as an intern at the University of Greenwich’s Innocence Project London.
+Calum is presently working at the California Innocence Project.
+He was previously an intern at the University of Greenwich’s Innocence Project London.
 He volunteers as a Justice Gap reporter